scikit-hep/hepunits/README.rst

 but augments it with handy definitions, changing the basic length and time units.

+This HEP system of units is in use in many software libraries such as GEANT4 and Gaudi.

 Note that many units are now *exact*, such as the speed of light in vacuum.
 The package is in agreement with the values in the 2020 Particle Data Group review.